Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/generate-microservices-and-micro-frontends.md

      - `Which cache do you want to use?
 (Spring cache abstraction)` (Caffeine (local cache, for a single node))
     - `Do you want to use Hibernate 2nd level cache?` (Yes)
     - `Which other technologies would you like to use?` (Don't select any other technologies)
-    - `Which BE dependencies do you want to use?` (Dependencies maintained by Entando (entando/entando-bundle-bom))
+    - `Which BE dependencies do you want to use?` (Dependencies maintained by Villanova (entando/entando-bundle-bom))
     - `Would you like to generate micro frontends when creating entities?` (Always)
     - `Would you like to enable internationalization support` (Up to you)
     - `Please choose the native language of the application` (Up to you)